PREPARE TO WIN.

 I love the conversational way in which Carroll Smith writes, so we will also be adding a couple of Carroll Smiths other books to our tech library.

-Quote By Fellow Racer.
+Quote By a Fellow Racer.

 ” There’s no such thing as luck – you make your own.”